Three-Little-Birds/pterasim-mcp/README.md

 [![Python](https://img.shields.io/badge/python-3.10+-brightgreen.svg)](pyproject.toml)
 [![CI](https://github.com/yevheniikravchuk/pterasim-mcp/actions/workflows/ci.yml/badge.svg)](https://github.com/yevheniikravchuk/pterasim-mcp/actions/workflows/ci.yml)

-`pterasim-mcp` wraps [Pterasim](https://github.com/wnordmann/pterasim)—and provides an analytic fallback—so you can teach an MCP agent how flapping wings generate thrust, lift, and torque.
+`pterasim-mcp` wraps [PteraSoftware](https://github.com/camUrban/PteraSoftware) when it is available—and falls back to a lightweight analytic surrogate otherwise—so you can teach an MCP agent how flapping wings generate thrust, lift, and torque.
 The goal is to make aerodynamic experimentation approachable even if you are new to UVLM solvers.

 ## Learning objectives